Factorization homology I: higher categories: Appendix: some -category theory

 \subsection{Higher idempotents}

 In this section we define the notion of a $k$-idempotent in an $(\infty,n)$-category, and more generally in a Segal $\btheta_n$-space.
-We show that, should a Segal $\btheta_n$-space have only identity $k$-idempotents for each $0<k\leq n$, then it presents an $(\infty,n)$-category.
+We show that, if a Segal $\btheta_n$-space has only identity $k$-idempotents for each $0<k\leq n$, then it presents an $(\infty,n)$-category.

-Let ${\sf Idem}$ denote the unique two-element monoid which is not a group.
+Let ${\sf Idem}$ denote the unique 2-element monoid which is not a group.
 This monoid is commutative, and so defines a functor ${\sf Idem}\colon \Fin_\ast \to {\sf Set} \hookrightarrow \Spaces$ which satisfies a Segal condition in the sense of~\cite{segal-gamma}.
 Precomposing with the simplicial circle defines a functor

 For each $0<k\leq n$ consider the presheaf ${\sf Idem}^k$ on $\btheta_n$ which is the left Kan extension: